yellowmessenger/documentation/docs/platform_concepts/studio/api/add-api-apinode.md

 # Connect APIs to AI Agents

 The API node is a powerful tool that helps you to integrate external services directly into your conversational flows.

-By connecting APIs, your AI-agent can perform tasks like fetching real-time data, automating processes, and interacting with third-party platforms uch as CRMs, payment gateways, or weather systems.
+By connecting APIs, your AI-agent can perform tasks like fetching real-time data, automating processes, and interacting with third-party platforms such as CRMs, payment gateways, or weather systems.

 There are three ways by which you can add an API to the API node: